BenedatLLC/otel-demo/README.md

 # otel-demo
-Run the [open telemetry demo app](https://github.com/open-telemetry/opentelemetry-demo) in Minikube
+This repo contains instructions and scripts to run the [open telemetry demo app](https://github.com/open-telemetry/opentelemetry-demo) in Minikube.

 ## Installation